ed-kung/CSUN-Econ-433/group-project.md

 - **Professionalism**.
 Were the paper and slides professionally formatted and attractive?
 Did the team dress in professional attire and use professional language?
 - **Mastery**.
 Did the group demonstrate a mastery of the topic?
 Were they able to answer questions appropriately and accurately during the presentation?

 Because the secondary research option is easier than the primary research option, and more easily assisted by AI, grading will be more strict for groups opting for the secondary research option.
+I *will* be aggressive, attack your arguments, and question your understanding of the evidence.
+If you cannot back up your claims with solid evidence, or if you cannot explain the evidence, you will lose points.

 ---

 ## Important Dates

+- **Wednesday 4/15**: Groups formations + general topic idea due
 - **Wednesday 4/22**: Progress Report #1 Due
 - **Wednesday 4/29**: Progress Report #2 Due
 - **Wednesday 5/6**: Progress Report #3 Due